0065paula/docs/doc_h5/h5_doc.md

 <td>443</td>
 </tr></tbody></table>

-<h3>2.3 VPC with Public and Private Subnets and Hardware VPN Access</h3>
+###2.3 VPC with Public and Private Subnets and Hardware VPN Access
 <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario3.html">Description</a>: “The configuration for this scenario includes a virtual private cloud (VPC) with a public subnet and a private subnet, and a virtual private gateway to enable communication with your own network over an IPsec VPN tunnel.
 We recommend this scenario if you want to extend your network into the cloud and also directly access the Internet from your VPC.
 This scenario enables you to run a multi-tiered application with a scalable web front end in a public subnet, and to house your data in a private subnet that is connected to your network by an IPsec VPN connection.”

 The following diagram shows what we will create in this example:<br />